Why is there still the urban legend that using animal byproducts (ABP) in pet food, is sustainable?

 What is the importance of this published study in May 2025?

-A latest study published in the journal Frontiers in Sustainable Food Systems has concluded that feeding pets a nutritionally sound vegan diet is a “significant climate change mitigation strategy which warrants immediate implementation”.
+A latest study published in the journal Frontiers in Sustainable Food Systems has concluded that feeding pets a nutritionally sound plant-based diet is a “significant climate change mitigation strategy which warrants immediate implementation”.
 This study notes the need for governments and the media to raise awareness immediately of the benefits of plant-based pet foods.

 The role of animal byproducts